furadnik/planner/README.md

 ## Modes

 When creating an event, you are asked to select the mode of the event.
-You have several choices and they affect how users can answer.
+There are several modes to choose from and they affect how users can answer.
 You can change the mode of the event later, but it is discouraged, because all the users will have to answer again.